Ugh! The pit in your stomach when that one-star salon review pops up!

 Responding to negative reviews is two-fold: it shows the frustrated guest that you take their feedback seriously, but it also shows future guests that you genuinely care about them and their business.

-6. Always Start Your Respond to a Review with a Big Thank You
+6. Always Start Your Response to a Negative Review with a Big Thank You

 Anytime a client gives you feedback, whether it is good or bad, it’s a giant gift.